-Rubber surfacing with EPDM Rubber combines high tech polymer resins with rubber to create a resilient, non-skid surface that is virtually indestructible.
-EPDM Rubber is professionally installed over your new or existing surface, ans is available in many different colors.
+REZODEK surfacing combines high tech polymer resins with EPDM rubber granules to create a resilient, non-skid surface that is virtually indestructible.
+REZODEK is professionally installed over your new or existing surface, and is available in many different colors and combinations.

 EPDM RUBBER IS PROVEN

 REZODEK surfacing has been installed in a wide variety of commercial and residential environments such as water parks, indoor/outdoor swimming pool decks and leisure centers.

 REZODEK is mixed on site and troweled by craftsmen to a uniform thickness over your new or existing surface to create a beautiful, seamless finish.
 Special rubber safety surfacing materials are skillfully used for custom logos and designs.

 REZODEK is skid-resistant when wet, much like your bath mat which makes rubber safety surfacing perfect for wet deck applications.